D.C.-area forecast: Snow and wintry mix taper off this morning, while ice concerns mount for Saturday

 Get our daily forecasts on your Amazon Alexa device.

-Today (Thursday): Snow is likely to be accumulating north of the city early this morning.
-In the city and just south, the wintry mix may change to snow before ending with a light accumulation.
-Cloudy skies persist through the afternoon, with highs in the mid-30s.
+Today (Thursday): Snow and wintry mix is patchy through mid-morning before ending with little or no additional accumulation.
+Cloudy skies persist through the afternoon, and some patchy light snow may redevelop, especially in our southern areas.
+Highs are in the mid-30s.
 Winds are light from the northeast.
 Confidence: Medium

-Tonight: A band of light snow is likely to develop but pass just south of the city.
+Tonight: Light snow is likely south of the Beltway, with moderate snow possible mainly from Fredericksburg south.
 Spotty light snow or flurries are still possible in the immediate area, but accumulations are unlikely.
-A coating of snow is possible in our southern suburbs and more than that south of Fredericksburg.
+A coating of snow to an inch or so is possible in our southern suburbs and more than that south of Fredericksburg.
 Light northeast winds persist.
 Lows are mainly in the mid-20s.
 Confidence: Medium-High

 Follow us on Facebook, Twitter, and Instagram for the latest weather updates.
 Keep reading for the forecast through the weekend...